marcosvandrade/realtime-stock-analysis-XPe/README.md

-Sure!
-Here's a suggestion for your README.md file that includes emojis and is structured for clarity and engagement:

----

 # 📊 Análise Gráfica de Ações em Tempo Real

 🚀 **Projeto**: Ferramenta para Análise Gráfica das Principais Ações do Mercado Brasileiro e Americano em Tempo Real